Pskov State University: Activities

 In 2019, the Ministry of Science and Higher Education of the Russian Federation announced a competition for grants in the form of subsidies for the project Citizens Training in Life Long Education Programs in Educational Organizations Implementing Additional Educational Programs and Professional Training Programmes of the federal project New Opportunities for Everyone.
-Pskov State University submitted 7 additional professional advanced training programs to the competition and subsequently successfully implemented them: 4, 305 residents of the Pskov Region, as well as Novgorod and Leningrad Regions were trained for free.

 The Ministry of Education of the Russian Federation conducted a competitive selection for the provision of grants from the federal budget in the form of subsidies for the implementation of measures aimed at the full functioning and development of the Russian language of the departmental special-purpose program Scientific, methodological and personnel support to the Russian language and languages of the peoples of the Russian Federation of the subprogramme Improvement of the management of the education system of the state program of the Russian Federation Development of Education.
-Within the framework of the project, the Center for Open Education in Russian and Teaching of the Russian Language named after knyaz Alexander Nevsky was established in Yuväskül, Finland, together with the non-profit organization Mosaiki.
-25 students have already been trained in 2019.

 Pskov State University won a grant from the federal budget during the competitive selection, which was organized by the Ministry of Education of the Russian Federation.
 The grant was provided for the implementation of the event Carrying out thematic shifts in seasonal camps for schoolchildren in the advanced fields of discrete mathematics, informatics, digital technology within the framework of the federal project Personnel for digital economy of the national program Digital economy of the state program Development of education.